 The first step in the process is to contact our office and make an appointment for the first evaluation ($20).
 Dr. Carreño will conduct a full mouth evaluation of hard and soft tissues to ensure that conditions are optimal for implant placement.
 While we can do a preliminary evaluation with x-rays, we require a Cone Beam CT scan in order to properly plan implant placement and ensure that we have sufficient bone width and height to support the implant.
 In cases where bone is insufficient, a bone graft may be necessary.
 Dr. Carreño can provide the order for the CT scan to be done here in Manta at a radiology center for $90.

 Dr. Carreño will also review the patient's medical history.
 Certain medical conditions such as uncontrolled chronic or systemic disease, or a history of radiation exposure for example, can cause a higher risk for implant failure.
 Smoking and alcohol use in the days after surgery can also interfere with healing and implant success rate.

 2. Will I have the crown (tooth) on the same day as my implant?

 At TopDental we generally approach implants in two phases: implant surgery and crown placement.
-We prefer to allow 4-6 months between implant surgery and crown placement in order to allow for proper osseointegration, because applying masticatory force to the implant can interrupt the osseointegration process and there is a greater risk that the implant may not integrate properly.
+We prefer to allow 3-4 months between implant surgery and crown placement in order to allow for proper osseointegration, because applying masticatory force to the implant can interrupt the osseointegration process and there is a greater risk that the implant may not integrate properly.
 During this time, the human bone cells that are in contact with the implant are remodeled, becoming new cells that are chemically bound to the implant.
 On a case-by-case basis we may be able to place the crown earlier than 3 months.
 In certain cases we can also create temporary removable solutions.

 TopDental case: single implant with screw-retained crown.
 The access hole in the crown is covered by a white resin filling which can be easily removed and replaced if necessary for implant maintenance.